What are Groups?

 Who can use it?

-Groups are available for free for all DU faculty, staff and students as part of the Office 365 Suite.
+Groups are available at no cost for all DU faculty, staff and students as part of the Office 365 Suite.

 Features and benefits: